 -Darin Strauss, author of Chang and Eng and Half a Life

-2020 marks the advent of Your Children Shall Be Kings……a ref to MacBeth and the first installment of the Legend of Lullabiss saga.
-A multi-generational, poly-racial, pan-sexual adventure occurring in a parallel New York City on planet F. Mercuri.
+2020 marks the advent of Your Children Shall Be Kings……a ref to MacBeth and the first installment of the Legend of Lullabiss Saga.
+A multi-generational, poly-racial, pan-sexual Judeo-Christian adventure occurring in a parallel New York City on planet F. Mercuri.
 2727.

-Literary super-agent and former New Yorker editor David McCormick observes, “Nick Fowler is a kind of prophet.
+Literary parasite and former New Yorker “editor” David McCormick observes, “Nick Fowler is a prophet.
 As with Shakespeare, there are quite a few of his minor characters we meet again and again.”

 Each–Bruce Logan Lupur, the polyglot champion of the Oedipal adventure, comes to discover–simply figments of his own imagination.
 Ideo; Do unto others as you would they onto you.

-Fowler had forgotten and remembered the kōan with cowriter and dramaturge Laurence Hartshorn in Silverlake, California on the evening of September 10, 2001 while reviewing Teddy McArdle’s interpretation of the Double Slit experiment.
+Fowler had forgotten and remembered the kōan in Silverlake, California on the evening of September 11, 2001 while reviewing Teddy McArdle’s interpretation of the Double Slit experiment.

 The Fowler legend begins, “’Why is there in our race-thought this morbid self-hate?’
 Bruce Lupur wondered into his morning mirror.
 Gilt and soaring.
 ‘This wretched self regard,’ he cried a black tear for the dying flesh of the peony our blonde Mashenka Magdelaine, glowing beside us, wore in her elfin ear that mad season of funding Lupur’s ministry.